alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 ## Introduction

 Hiring.
 It's the single most important thing I do for any organization.
 I was hired for this job, and now I will hire others to work with me.
-I'd like to talk (not so) breifly about how I evaluate candidates, start to finish.
+I'd like to talk (not so) briefly about how I evaluate candidates, start to finish.
 Some of this is really only applicable to those who work in software: PM's, Devs, and Test, however other bits I feel are universal across all industries.

 ### Caveat 1